MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/connection-to-linked-server-failed.md

 ms.custom: sap:Connection issues
 ---

-# Connection to the linked server failed
+# "Connection to the linked server has failed" error after you update Windows Server

-This article helps you to resolve the errors that might arise when the connection to linked server fails.
-After Windows server patches are installed, connection to the linked server failed.
+This article helps you resolve multiple errors that occur when a connection to the linked server fails after Windows Server updates are installed.

 ## Symptoms

-You might receive the following error messages:
+You receive the following error messages:

 > TCP Provider: An existing connection was forcibly closed by the remote host.